SetProtocol/STIPS/STIPS/STIP-009.md

 3. A Set Token is deployed using SetTokenCreator

 4. A DelegatedManager is deployed with the DelegatedManagerFactory as the temporary `owner` until after initialization
-    - If assets are defined, constructor param *useAssetAllowList* is set to true, false otherwise.
+    - If assets are defined, constructor param *useAssetAllowlist* is set to true, false otherwise.

 5. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state